Ismail158818/Party-Management/README.md

 npm run dev
 ```

-## Security
+## Note
-This repository is public for viewing purposes only.
+This repository is for viewing purposes only.
 The code is protected and requires proper authorization for usage.

-## Legal Contact
-For licensing inquiries, please contact:
-- Email: [Your Email]
-- Website: [Your Website]

 ## License
 All rights reserved.
 This project and its source code are proprietary.